🔼The name Gittite in the Bible

 Gittite is not really a name but a feminine ethnonym.
 It denotes a female inhabitant of the Philistine city of Gath (גת).
 A male person from Gath would be a גתי (gitty; Gathite, although most translations read Gittite anyway), and that is an adjective.

-Our "name" only occurs in three Psalm titles: Psalm 8:1, Psalm 81:1 and Psalm 84:1, in the phrase על־הגתית, meaning "upon the Gittite".
+Our "name" only occurs in three Psalm titles — namely those of Psalm 8, 81 and 84 — in the phrase על־הגתית, meaning "upon the Gittite".
 What "the Gittite" exactly denotes isn't known.

 🔼Etymology of the name Gittite